 RWA Tokenization Guidelines (VARA 2025)

 They regulate the issuance, listing and secondary trading of RWA tokens, focused on real estate and commodities.
-They require disclosure of economic rights, 15% liquidity reserves and ownership validation.
+They require disclosure of economic rights, minimum capital of AED 1.5 million or 2% of reserve assets held by the issuer, and validation of ownership.
+Issuers are subject to monthly independent audits and ongoing regulatory oversight.
 Technical requirements for the use of DLTs are included.
-They favor transparency and legal certainty in tokenized physical assets.
+They promote transparency and legal certainty in tokenized physical assets.

 Frame for DAOs (RAK DAO 2024)

 RAK Digital Assets Oasis provides a legal framework for DAOs with legal personality and limited liability.
 It regulates decentralized governance, token voting and tax obligations.
-It allows issuing governance tokens and integrating with DeFi under VARA surveillance.
-Enables the creation of hybrid structures between Web3 and traditional corporate models.
+It allows issuing governance tokens and integrating with DeFi.
+Oversight of RAK DAO as a free zone rests with RAKEZ (Ras Al Khaimah Economic Zone) and, at the federal level, with the SCA.
+The Virtual Assets Regulatory Authority has no jurisdiction over RAK DAO, as its jurisdiction is limited to the emirate of Dubai.
+It allows the creation of hybrid structures between Web3 and traditional corporate models.

-Sandboxes and special economic zones in the United Arab Emirates
+Sandboxes and special economic zones in the UAE

 VARA, ADGM, DIFC and RAK DAO operate sandboxes that allow testing blockchain and Web3 technologies.
 They offer a flexible regulatory framework of up to 18 months for pilots, such as the Central Bank’s CBDC.
 These zones provide tax incentives and access to supervised venture capital.
 They have attracted international real asset tokenization projects.
 They also collaborate with global bodies to harmonize regulations and technical standards.